wazo-platform/wazo-doc/source/system/xivo-auth/xivo-auth.rst

                             critical, error, warning, info, debug.
 Default: None

-HTTP API reference
+HTTP API Reference
 ==================

-For the HTTP API see http://api.xivo.io.
+The complete HTTP API documentation is at http://api.xivo.io.

+See also the :ref:`auth_changelog`.

 Development
 ===========

-For the xivo-auth developer's see :ref:`xivo-auth-developer`.
+See :ref:`xivo-auth-developer`.